 The Company has an Exclusive Prospecting Licence ("EPL") granted to the joint venture by the Malawi Ministry of Natural Resources, Energy Environment for the Mulanje Project.
 Exploration work on the Mulanje Project has been carried out by the Company's wholly owned subsidiary, SSL, pursuant to the terms of the JEA with JOGMEC; however, the Company is not currently conducting any exploration on this property.
 Effective April 1, 2016, the Company elected to dilute its participation by not contributing further funds to the project.
+During the period, the Company elected to write-down the deferred exploration costs; however, the EPL remains in good standing.

-Notes to the Condensed Interim Consolidated Financial Statements For the three months ended May 31, 2018 (Expressed in Canadian Dollars)
+Notes to the Condensed Interim Consolidated Financial Statements For the nine months ended November 30, 2018 (Expressed in Canadian Dollars)